metan16440425/cse15l-lab-reports/lab report 3.md

   ./government/Post_Rate_Comm
   ./plos
   ```
 - The command lists all directories within the current directory.
 The output shows the directory structure starting from the current directory, including all subdirectories.
 This command is useful for getting an overview of the directory hierarchy.
+I did run these commands in the ./technical direcotry.
+Thie command does not require to type in directorcy location.
+It list all directories under current directory automatically.

 - ```
   $ find . -type d
   .
   ```
-- The command lists all directories within the current directory.
-This shows nothing because there is subdirectories under ./technical/biomed.
+- This command displays all the repositories and sub-repositories present in the current repository.
+This shows nothing because there is subdirectories under ./technical/biomed, which is the directory I ran the command.
+This command is useful for getting an overview of the directory hierarchy in a very convenient way.
 The command option is found from https://www.geeksforgeeks.org/find-command-in-linux-with-examples/

 - ```
   $ find ./technical/911report -type f -newer ./technical/911report/chapter-1.txt